mgintjee/US-Party-Overrepresentation-By-State/README.md

 Source For Current Seats For States By Party: https://en.wikipedia.org/wiki/List_of_current_members_of_the_United_States_House_of_Representatives

-Note: The reason i included the dumb tabs ("\t") is so i could copy and paste it into the sheets with ease.
+Note: The reason I included the dumb tabs ("\t") is so I could copy and paste it into the sheets with ease.
 Lazy on my part but w/e